GOTAM672/FireFlyBlogs/content/posts/GSoC-Week1.md

 #### Introduction

 This summer I'm working on project titled <b>Create a New “System” panel in GNOME Settings</b>, which aims to create a New System panel.
-In this project I will address this [Issue(#2241)](https://gitlab.gnome.org/GNOME/gnome-control-center/-/issues/2241) and will follow this [mockup](https://gitlab.gnome.org/Teams/Design/settings-mockups/-/blob/master/system/system-panel.png).
+This blog summarizes my progress during the bonding period and the first week of the Google Summer Of Code 2023.

+In this project I will address this [Issue(#2241)](https://gitlab.gnome.org/GNOME/gnome-control-center/-/issues/2241) and will implement this [mockup](https://gitlab.gnome.org/Teams/Design/settings-mockups/-/blob/master/system/system-panel.png).
 For more details here is my [Proposal](https://github.com/GOTAM672/GSoC-Gnome-Proposal).

 #### Week 1 Goals: